andrasq/node-docs/node-cpu.md

 =====================================

 Blocking the event loop.
 It's frowned upon.
 It's anti-social.
 Yet sometimes it's necessary.
-Here are some ways of dealing with them.
+Here are some ways of dealing with blocking computations.

 Clusters
 --------

+The easiest is to run multiple copies of the server code, even on the same system.
+Node makes this simple.

 Node does not preempt a running computation, but the operating system does, in units of threads or processes.
 System processes do not block each other, they